 Underground Railroad Trail Through Godfrey And Alton

-Click here to make reservations.
+Click here to see full shuttle tour schedule & to make reservations.

 Underground Railroad Sites

 The Alton Museum of History and Art, located on College Avenue in Alton, also pays tribute to the past African-American church, school and community leaders who lived and did remarkable things all around Alton, Illinois.
 Actual photos of the Railroad's basement hideaways are preserved in glass cases.
-Guests to the museum can also see a message quilt, which was used to signal safe homes.

 The Old Rock House was the site of the Anti-Slavery Society and a station on the railroad.
 At the Enos Apartments underground tunnels exist 15 feet below 3rd Street and resemble Roman catacombs.
 The building played a crucial role during the Civil War as an Underground Railroad stop.
 The basement contains a sealed tunnel that reportedly was the passageway to hidden rooms where slaves rested during the day before traveling at night to the next safe house.